IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ### Deploy application

-1. Before deploying the application, enable monitoring by adding the necessary label to namespace as shown below.
+1. Before deploying the application, enable monitoring by adding the necessary label to namespace as shown below in the screen recording.
 In OpenShift console, from the left-panel, click on **Administration** > **Namespaces**.
 Click on the menu-options for `apps` namespace and click on `Edit Labels`.
 Copy and paste `app-monitoring=true` into the text box and click `Save`.

     ![Add label to namespace](extras/images/add-monitor-label.gif)